yellowbyte/reverse-engineering-playground/README.md

 rdtsc instruction puts the number of ticks since the last system reboot in EDX:EAX.
 There is really no point for a binary to contain this instruction other than for anti-debugging purpose.
 To use as a debugging deterrent, program will have this instruction at at least two different places in the .text section and then have a compare instruction that compares the time eclipsed between two rdtsc instructions.
 If a breakpoint is placed anywhere between two rdtsc instructions, then the time eclipsed between the two instructions will be significantly higher, signaling that it is running under a debugger.
 This script checks the .text section for the rdtsc instructions and print out their addresses if they exist.

 ### zeroSection ###
+NOTE: this is not a IDAPython script.
+It's just a python script that ....to be continue....